KedarMH/Cryptocurrency-Price-Tracker/README.md

 # Cryptocurrency Price Tracker app.

-⚪ You will be able to search currencies and have it display on the browser.
+⚪ You will be able to search cryptocurrencies and have it display on the browser.

 ⚪ Also, the prices will update live whenever you refresh the page.